 As already observed, adhesives used in balloon catheters must sustain considerable peel loadings during use.
 Some factors that need to be considered at the design stage include the following.

 The components used in catheters are frequently close fitting and, consequently, the bond line thickness is often 0.02 mm or less.
 When cyanoacrylates and UV acrylics are employed, it is generally the case that the thinner the bond line, the stronger the joint.
 However, when the balloon is inflated, this bond line can be subjected to high peel loads and under those conditions it may be beneficial to accommodate a slightly thicker bond line with a fillet of adhesive.
-Figure 1 shows a drawing of a catheter joint.

 Application of the adhesive over the complete bond area is desirable.
 For the manufacture of balloon catheters in a production environment, it is important to devise a technique to ensure adequate joint coverage and minimise the possibility of the adhesive being scraped off during assembly.
 The type of application and workplace conditions such as production rate, parts handling and cure speed will determine whether manual, semi-automatic or fully automatic dispensers will be required.